Insect-inspired Visual Point-goal Navigation: Introduction

+This form of goal-direct navigation has been standardised, termed \textit{point-goal navigation}, and popularised by the Habitat navigation challenges `to benchmark and accelerate progress in embodied artificial intelligence' \citep{savva2019habitat}.
+In particular, at the start of point-goal navigation, the agent is provided with the explicit two-dimensional coordinates of the goal position (a point with a small catchment area) and tasked to reach it without an \textit{a priori} map.
+Typically, the Habitat point-goal navigation task considers an agent relying primarily on vision from a front-facing camera mounted on a robot.
 Two contrasting solutions have been widely adopted over the years.
-A traditional approach is to create, update, and utilise a map on the fly, i.e., perform visual \textit{Simultaneous Localisation And Mapping (SLAM)}.
+A traditional approach is to create, update, and use a map on the fly, i.e., perform visual Simultaneous Localisation And Mapping (SLAM).
 As the map grows in size and fidelity, motion planning becomes less error-prone.
-More recently, \textit{Reinforcement Learning (RL)} approaches have increased in popularity, often making the assumption that there is no need for an explicit map.
-In particular, an End-to-end RL agent is expected to learn the direct correspondence between sensory inputs and (desired) control outputs, using general-purpose RL methods.
-Notably, the State-Of-The-Art (SOTA) agent, reported to achieve \textit{perfect} performance in the Habitat point-goal navigation task \cite{ramakrishnan2021habitat}, was obtained by RL.
-More specifically, \cite{wijmans2019dd} developed a near-perfect agent by massively scaling up Proximal Policy Optimisation (PPO), the de facto standard method of deep RL, into Decentralised Distributed PPO (DDPPO), and later \cite{ramakrishnan2021habitat} obtained the perfect agent with the same DDPPO method but using a larger and more accurately curated dataset of virtual scenes.
+More recently, Reinforcement Learning (RL) approaches have increased in popularity, often making the assumption that there is no need for an explicit map.
+In particular, an End-to-end RL model is expected to learn the direct correspondence between sensory inputs and (desired) control outputs, using general-purpose RL methods.
+Notably, the state-of-the-art agent, reported to achieve \textit{perfect} performance in the Habitat point-goal navigation task \citep{ramakrishnan2021habitat}, was obtained by End-to-end RL.
+More specifically, \citet{wijmans2019dd} developed a near-perfect agent by massively scaling up Proximal Policy Optimisation (PPO), the \textit{de facto} standard method of deep RL, into Decentralised Distributed PPO (DDPPO), and later \citet{ramakrishnan2021habitat} obtained the perfect agent with the same DDPPO method but using a larger and more accurately curated dataset of virtual scenes.